brandon1024/find/.github/README.md

 <img src="omni.png"/>

-## Firefox Support
-This extension is now compatible with Mozilla Firefox.
-You can install the extension [here](https://addons.mozilla.org/en-US/firefox/addon/brandon1024-find/).

-<sup>Note: Although the extension is supported in Firefox, the extension was designed to be used in Chrome.
-As such, the user interface in Firefox is not as polished and refined.
-For the best user experience, use this extension in Chrome.</sup>

 ## Wiki
 We are continuously updating [our wiki](https://github.com/brandon1024/find/wiki) to provide help for new users and developers.
 Having an issue using the extension?
 Check out our [Frequently Asked Questions](https://github.com/brandon1024/find/wiki/FAQ-:-General) wiki!

-## A Small Notice
-Since **{find+}** is still in beta, you may experience bugs or issues while using the extension.
-We are hard at work fixing these issues, but we encourage you to continue using our extension in the meantime.
-You can keep an eye on current issues in progress by monitoring our GitHub page.

-See an issue we may have missed, or an idea for a new feature?
-Log an issue!
-We love to hear your feedback, it helps us make this project better.

 ## Contributing
 Interested in contributing to **{find+}**?
 See [CONTRIBUTING](CONTRIBUTING.md).